The results closely reflected the exit polls conducted by a Georgian television channel.

 “There is anti-Russian sentiment and the war was massive,” explained Dr Fras, “but Russia is just a much less attractive strategic partner.”

-If any of the accusations are proven that could affect the popularity of Zurabishvili, said Dr Fras, because she is endorsed by the ruling Georgian Dream party, which is implicated in the scandal.
+If any of the accusations were proven, that could've affected the popularity of Zurabishvili, said Dr Fras, because she was endorsed by the ruling Georgian Dream party, which was implicated in the scandal.

-Whoever is elected could also have an impact on cleaning up suspicions of corruption in Georgia’s judiciary.
+Zurabishvili could now have an impact on cleaning up suspicions of corruption in Georgia’s judiciary.

 “The president has the power to appoint three judges to the constitutional court and a member to the high council of justice,” added Dr Fras.
 “They can tip the balance of power and make the judicial system have more integrity.